litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

 Making the list interactive
 ============================

-So far, our TODO list application is not very useful, since it's static.
-You can't update items, nor add or remove them.
+So far, our TODO list application is not very useful, since it is static.
+You cannot update items, nor add or remove them.

 Receiving incoming data
 -----------------------

-Let's start by implementing a route handler that handles the creation of new items.
+Let us start by implementing a route handler that handles the creation of new items.
 In the previous step you used the ``get`` decorator, which responds to the ``GET`` HTTP method.
 In this case we want to react to ``POST`` requests, so we are going to use the corresponding ``post`` decorator.